No items in your shopping bag.

 RWS ("Responsible Wool Standard") certified wool

-Warm and easily dyed, wool is a natural and durable material/fiber with many qualities.
-It can be found in our sweaters, cardigans, dresses, coats and even in some of our accessories.
+Warm and easily dyed, wool is a natural and durable material/fibre with many qualities.
+It can be found in our sweaters, costumes, cardigans, dresses, coats and even in some of our accessories.

 Its environmental impact is linked to greenhouse gas emissions from livestock, soil degradation and animal welfare violations.

-The wool complies with the "Responsible Wool Standard" (RWS) directive, ensuring respectful treatment of the sheep and responsible management of the land on which they feed and rest.
+The wool complies with the "Responsible Wool Standard" (RWS) directive, which ensures that sheep are treated with respect to safeguard their well-being and that the land on which they feed and rest is responsibly managed.

 Ecovero and FSC (Forest Stewardship Council) certified viscose